The Curriculum at St Mark’s Catholic Primary School

 The teaching of systematic, synthetic phonics is taught from the beginning of Reception and in KS1 using Letters & Sounds supported by a range of practical methods.
 The school is currently introducing a new scheme of work to support a consistent approach to teaching and ongoing assessment of phonics.
 Children can access Bug Club materials online via their individual ActiveLearn accounts.
 The login details are provided in homework books.
 Pupil progress is tracked closely to identity any pupil who is falling behind so that targeted additional support is given.

 Reading is prioritised so we use a wide variety of reading materials, covering fiction and non-fiction, poetry and rhyme, in our school’s sequenced reading scheme in which reading books connect closely with the phonics knowledge.
 The scheme is continued at home.
 Every child on the school’s reading scheme is listened to daily.
 More confident readers can choose from class readers and a well-stocked library.
 We encourage children to read daily at home and this is monitored via a home-school reading diary.

 Reading and language comprehension is given a very high profile within the school: we operate a system of paired reading with reading partners in Year 6 and Reception meeting every week; Reading Ambassadors (parents and senior school pupils) listen to children read daily; class novels are read aloud each day.
 English from EYFS to Year 6 is planned using high-quality texts and we employ a librarian who promotes a love of reading through the school and arranges author visits.

-The school gives additional booster provision for reading and phonics to our younger children who may need it, using interventions such as Toe-by-toe, Dancing Bears, Sound Discovery and Word Blaze as we recognised that reading enables pupils to access the full curriculum on offer.
+The school gives additional booster provision for reading and phonics to our younger children who may need it, using interventions such as Toe-by-toe, Dancing Bears, Sound Discovery, Beat Dyslexia and Word Blaze as we recognised that reading enables pupils to access the full curriculum on offer.
 Parents are also supported through workshops, Meet the Teacher and meetings with the Headteacher, during which Phonic Resource packs/games are issued and explained.

-Pearson’s Abacus scheme of work and mathematical toolkit is used at St Mark’s to support the teaching of Mathematics
+White Rose Maths scheme of work is used at St Mark’s to support the teaching of Mathematics